Diane Morgan: Philomena Cunk

-Morgan is perhaps best known for her portrayal of Philomena Cunk, an extremely dim-witted and ill-informed interviewer and commentator on current affairs.
-The character first appeared in a regular segment on Charlie Brooker's Weekly Wipe (2013–2015).
+Morgan is perhaps best known for her deadpan portrayal of Philomena Cunk, a dim-witted, ill-informed, yet earnest interviewer and commentator on history, culture and current affairs.
+The character first appeared on Charlie Brooker's Weekly Wipe (2013–2015), including as the presenter of a regular segment titled "Moments of Wonder".
 Cunk has since appeared in other mockumentary contexts.
+In May 2016, she presented BBC Two's Cunk on Shakespeare.
 In December 2016, she presented BBC Two's Cunk on Christmas.
 In April 2018, the five-part historical mockumentary Cunk on Britain began broadcasting on BBC Two.
-Also in 2018, Morgan wrote Cunk on Everything: The Encyclopedia Philomena, published by Two Roads on 1 November.

 In December 2019, Morgan appeared as Cunk for short episodes of Cunk and Other Humans, once again on BBC Two.
 She returned in a one-off episode of Charlie Brooker's Weekly Wipe titled "Antiviral Wipe", about the COVID-19 pandemic, in May 2020.
-Another series, Cunk on Earth, began broadcasting in September 2022.
+Another series, Cunk on Earth, premiered in September 2022.
+For her performance in the latter, Morgan was nominated for the British Academy Television Award for Best Female Comedy Performance.
+In 2024, Morgan appeared as Cunk in the one-off extended special Cunk on Life, which was broadcast in December 2024 on BBC Two.
+The special earned Morgan a Primetime Emmy Award nomination for Outstanding Writing for a Variety Special.